ver228/tierpsy-tracker/docs/EXPLANATION.md

 ### TRAJ_JOIN

 The second step is to join the identified particles into trajectories.
+The algorithm changes depending if the analysis is selected for a single-worm or for multi-worm.
+See the instructions of the widget [Set Parameters](HOWTO.md/#set-parameters) for more information.

+In the **single-worm**, the algorithm the particles are first filter by area.
+The filter threshold is calculated with the assumption that in most of the frames the worm is the largest object.
+Only one trajectory is linked using the closest neighbors in consecutive frames.

-We link the particles' trajectories by using their nearest neighbor in consecutive frames.
+In the **multi-worm** case, we link the particles' trajectories by using their nearest neighbor in consecutive frames.
 The nearest neighbor must be less than `max_allowed_dist` away and the fractional change in area must be less than `area_ratio_lim`.
 One particle can only be joined to a single particle in consecutive frames, no split or merged trajectories are allowed.
 If these conditions are not satisfied it means that there was a problem in the trajectory *e.g.* two worms collided and therefore in the next frame the closest object is twice the area, or a worm disapeared from the field of view.
 If there is any conflict, the trajectory will be broken and a new label will be assigned to any unassigned particle.

 In a subsequent step, Tierpsy Tracker tries to join trajectories that have a small time gap between them *i.e.* the worm was lost for a few frames.
 Additionally we will remove any spurious trajectories shorter than `min_track_size` .